greg-doud-tiy/fee-onboarding/index.md

 ## Computer Setup

-### OSX Yosemite
+### OSX El Capitan

-You'll need to install OS X Yosemite if your Mac didn't have it pre-installed or you haven't upgraded already.
+You'll need to install OS X El Capitan if your Mac didn't have it pre-installed or you haven't upgraded already.

-1. Download the Yosemite upgrade from the Apple Store: [download here](https://itunes.apple.com/us/app/os-x-yosemite/id915041082?mt=12).
+1. Download the El Capitan upgrade from the Apple Store: [download here](https://itunes.apple.com/us/app/os-x-el-capitan/id1018109117?mt=12).
 2. You'll need to sign in to your Mac's 'App Store' with your [Apple ID](https://appleid.apple.com/).
-3. Double-click "Install OS X Yosemite" to begin installation.
+3. Double-click "Install OS X El Capitan" to begin installation.
 *WARNING*: The OS X upgrade can take a bit of time to complete and will require a restart.
 Plan on doing this in the evening or over a lunch break.

 ### Additional Software